Wintersmith/pyutils/README.md

  - VMware.py -  An interface to ESXi's API, currently lists VM's, datastores, and shows alarms.
  - DistributedCron - A distributed cron, that utilises a DB to provide failover / load cron's.
  - archiveFS.py - Designed to clean up / store Concurrent Request files created on ERP systems.
 Creates compressed tar's of log / out files.
+ - parseDayOne.py - parses the JSON backup from DayOne, and creates a directory for each entry, and populates it with the text, and optionally, photos, weather, location ( weather / location are raw dicts, for now )

  Disclaimer: I've made these scripts available in case someone may find them useful ( I'd be interested to hear of any improvements ).
 I make no guarentees....